Kenya Coast & Safari

 We start today with a visit to the Kenya Wildlife Service for a debrief from the rangers and conservation experts.
 Board your own exclusive ‘dhow’ (traditional fishing boat) and head out to sea, past Wasini and Mpunguti Islands and into Kisite Marine Park for a snorkel.
 Kisite is good spot to see dolphins and sea turtles.
 Lunch is served onboard or on the island, allowing us to have the whole day out.

-If there is time, we will snorkel on one of REEFolution’s coral restoration areas and wonder at their coral trees, how they reuse wine bottles for reef growth and compare the diversity of life around these areas compared to where there is dead or no coral.
+If time allows, we will snorkel on one of REEFolution’s coral restoration areas and wonder at their coral trees, how they reuse wine bottles for reef growth and compare the diversity of life around these areas compared to where there is dead or no coral.
 That evening is free to grab a drink on the beach and enjoy dinner out on your own at one of the town’s local restaurants.
 (BL)

 FEB 4: Mombasa & Kuruwitu Marine Reserve